Abdiwali Abdirahman Mohamed

-Abdiwali Abdirahman Mohamed (Abdiwali Abdrihman; born 1 January 2000) is a Somali footballer who plays as a defender for Elman Sports Club.
+Abdiwali Abdirahman Mohamed (Abdiwali Abdrihman; born 1 January 2000) is a Somali footballer who plays as a defender for Horseed Sports Club.

 Club career

 Abdirahman Mohamed made two appearances for Mogadishu City Club in the 2020–21 CAF Champions League.

 International career

 On 3 August 2019, Abdirahman Mohamed made his debut for Somalia in a 4–1 loss against Uganda during the 2020 African Nations Championship qualification.